UFC Apex

-UFC Apex (stylized as UFC APEX) is a live events and production center in Enterprise, Nevada, operated and owned by TKO Group Holdings (TKO).
-The venue hosts events held by TKO's two divisions, the Ultimate Fighting Championship (UFC) and WWE, as well as events of the Dana White-owned Power Slap league.
+The UFC Apex, currently known as the Meta Apex as part of a naming rights agreement with Meta, is a live events and production center in Enterprise, Nevada, operated and owned by TKO Group Holdings (TKO).
+The venue hosts events held by various TKO divisions, including the Ultimate Fighting Championship (UFC), Zuffa Boxing, and WWE.
+The Apex also serves as the home venue of UFC BJJ and the UFC's other submission grappling projects, the Dana White-owned Power Slap league, and of the Contender Series program.
 The facility's location was chosen in part due to its close proximity to the UFC Performance Institute, which serves as the UFC's headquarters and is located across the street.
 The Apex was built to host live events as well as studio shows.

 History

+Ari Emanuel, who owns the UFC's parent company, inquired about the availability of the warehouse next to the UFC headquarters in 2017.
+The warehouse was formerly the global headquarters of slot machine manufacturer Scientific Games.
+UFC bought the property in October 2018 for $40 million, and invested $30 million into making the property ready for media production.

 The facility was officially opened on June 18, 2019.
 In the wake of the COVID-19 pandemic, following three events in Jacksonville, all U.S.-based UFC events were held at the Apex behind closed doors.
-As of January 2024, the Apex continues to host select Fight Night events (as well as Dana White's Contender Series cards), and now allows for limited public spectators.
+After the end of the COVID-19 pandemic, the Apex continues to host select UFC Fight Night events (as well as Dana White's Contender Series cards), and now allows for limited public spectators.
 The Apex features the 25-foot wide Octagon variant typically used for smaller events and venues, as opposed to the standard 30-foot wide version.
 As UFC began staging the majority of its events at the Apex, early fight data and fan speculation suggested that the use of the smaller Octagon resulted in higher-volume and faster-pace striking fights, along with more finishes.

-In late January of 2022, there was an article from the Las Vegas Review-Journal stating the UFC Apex plans to expand seating up to 1,000 people, adding food / alcohol service, ticket sales, souvenir shop, along with adding extra parking.
+In late January 2022, there was an article from the Las Vegas Review-Journal stating the UFC Apex plans to expand seating up to 1,000 people, adding food / alcohol service, ticket sales, souvenir shop, along with adding extra parking.

+In January 2026, the UFC announced that the UFC Apex would be renamed Meta Apex as part of a 5-year naming rights deal and branding partnership with Meta.

+The Apex was revamped for the August 8, 2026 UFC Fight Night: Gamrot vs. Salkilld event, which had been expanded to increase its seating capacity.